Archimetrix/storage-project-files/README.md

 4.  **Load the Extension:** Click the **"Load unpacked"** button in the top left and select the extracted `Youtube-Pro-Plus-main` folder.
 5.  *Important:* Make sure to disable any conflicting Tampermonkey scripts or Stylus themes!
 6.  **Refresh YouTube** and enjoy!

-Click the image below to watch the full showcase and installation guide:
+**Click the image below to watch the full showcase and installation guide: ⏬**

 [![Extension Installation Guide](https://i.postimg.cc/mrKzV2sQ/Screenshot-2026-09-13-194248.png)](https://files.catbox.moe/t7v3be.mp4)
 ---